 Canonical Group Limited ("we", "us" and "our") are committed to protecting and respecting your privacy.
 Information collected for or on behalf of the Canonical group of companies will be the responsibility of Canonical Group Limited.

 For the purpose of applicable data protection legislation, the data controller is Canonical Group limited (0110334C) of 5 New Street Square, London EC4A 3TW.

 Our nominated representative for all data privacy matters is Mrs Katherine Ollerhead, Director of Legal, Canonical Group Limited.

 Specific details about personal data collection can be found in the relevant privacy notice:

-- Newsletter privacy notice ›
+- Newsletter and products and services privacy notice ›

 - Webinar privacy notice ›

 - Contact us and enquiries privacy notice ›

 - Events privacy notice ›